smf541/PK-Group5/README.md

 Where:

-Dose(t) is the drug dose function
+    - Dose(t) is drug dose function
-Vc [mL] is the volume of the central compartment
+    - Vc [mL] is the volume of the central compartment
-Vp1 [mL] is the volume of the first peripheral compartment Vp1 [mL] is the volume of the peripheral compartment 1 CL [mL/h] is the clearance/elimination rate from the central compartment Qp1 [mL/h] is the transition rate between central compartment and peripheral compartment 1
+    - Vp1 [mL] is the volume of the first peripheral compartment
+    - Vp1 [mL] is the volume of the peripheral compartment
+    - CL [mL/h] is the clearance/elimination rate from the central      compartment
+    - Qp1 [mL/h] is the transition rate between central compartment and peripheral compartment

 This easy-to-use package enables the drug quantity in each comparment to be tracked and visualised at different time points.
-The model is highly versatile, enabling users to alter parameters such as drug dosage, delivery strategy, the time span over which the drug is delivered, and more.
+The model is highly versatile, enabling users to alter parameters such as the number of peripheral compartments, the type of dosing, the dosing protocol, and more.

 PK Model is an up-and-coming Python package that strives to make pharmacokinetic modelling intuitive and user-friendly by providing a simple yet powerful model of drug delivery.